Lego Ventures spins out Light Brick Studio to make digital learning games

 Copenhagen, Denmark-based Light Brick Studio is headed by seasoned game developers Karsten Lund and Mads Prahm, who have worked together for a couple of decades.

-“We want to reach more platforms in the future,” said Lund in an interview.
+“We want to reach more platforms in the future,” Lund said in an interview.
 “We want to start a new game for other platforms.”

-As Light Brick Studio, they previously created the Apple Arcade title, Builder’s Journey, released in December 2019 under the Lego banner.
-The single-player game took a while to conceptualize, but once it was set, it took less than a year to finish, Lund said.
+As Light Brick Studio, they previously created the Apple Arcade title Builder’s Journey, released in December 2019 under the Lego banner.
+It took a while to conceptualize the single-player game but less than a year to finish once it was set, Lund said.
 In Builder’s Journey, players had to solve spatial puzzles using Lego bricks.

-Now the studio will be free to create and explore ideas underpinned by the Lego Idea while working with any external partners they choose, and on any projects that harness Lego’s focus on learning and creativity.

-Asked if the company will focus on user-generated content, Lund said the focus now will be on “lightly guided creativity.”
+Asked if the company will be featuring user-generated content, Lund said the focus now will be on “lightly guided creativity.”
 He added, “Our previous game had no user-generated content.
 But that’s probably an area we will look at in the future.”

-For Light Brick Studio, that means looking at social play on other platforms, such as digital games.
+For Light Brick Studio, that means looking at social play on other platforms, like digital games.
 But Light Brick Studio does not expect to make triple-A games for consoles.
 That’s the domain of partners such as TT Games, the Warner Bros. studio that makes Lego video games under a license from The Lego Group.

-Light Brick Studio has 12 employees, but it expects to expand in the future.

-The spin-out allows Light Brick Studio to work with an array of gaming projects and partners, including the Lego Group itself.
-Lego Ventures itself is a venture capital arm of the Lego brand, and it was founded two years ago.
+The spinout allows Light Brick Studio to work with an array of gaming projects and partners, including the Lego Group itself.
+Lego Ventures was founded two years ago and is a venture capital arm of the Lego brand.
 It focuses on startups in education and “digital play,” exploring the connections between creativity, learning, and play, Lowe said.

+Light Brick Studio currently has 12 employees, but it expects to expand in the future.

+Lego Ventures previously invested in Berlin-based Klang, which is making a massively multiplayer online space colony simulation called Seed.
 Over the next 10 years, Lego Ventures hopes to invest in 50 to 70 companies, Lowe said.

-Previously, Lego Ventures invested in Berlin-based Klang, which is making a massively multiplayer online space colony simulation called Seed.

-“Our investment goes beyond finding a new Roblox or Minecraft,” said Lowe.
+“Our investment goes beyond finding a new Roblox or Minecraft,” he said.

 You can't solo security COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here